 Most PrEP studies – including the UK PROUD study – involved taking one pill every day, even when not having sex.

 One of these studies, called IPERGAY, used a double-dose 24 to 2 hours before sex, with two post-sex single doses 24 and 48 hours after the first dose.

-PrEP was approved in the US in 2012 and is included as a key recommendation in World Health Organization (WHO) guidelines.
+PrEP was approved in the US in 2012 and was quickly included as a key recommendation in World Health Organization (WHO) guidelines.
 PrEP was only approved in Europe in July 2016.

 NHS England decided to block access in June 2016.
 However, many people in the UK buy generic PrEP online.
 This is just as effective as the brand name drug but much cheaper.
 It is legal and safe to buy onlne meds.